Don’t sign the ranked-choice voting petition

 If the out-of-state signature-collecting firm at work on this farrago gets 63,067 names by June 15, the state will halt implementation of the ranked-choice voting law already on the books for the presidential election (so no ranked-choice voting for president this fall), and we’ll have to vote yet a third time to keep it for future presidential elections.

 Does the petition even represent a real grassroots dislike of ranking our preferences in multi-candidate races?
-No. The beneficiary of the repeal campaign is, you’ll be unsurprised to read, a candidate the majority of Mainers won’t vote for, and the campaign’s funders are his wealthy supporters.
-Their goal isn’t to overturn ranked-choice voting at the ballot box, since they know they’ll lose there.
-Their goal is to use the people’s veto process to suspend its implementation, making their unpopular candidate much more likely to win.
+No. The champion of the repeal campaign, Bruce Poliquin, is a candidate the majority of voters in Maine’s 2nd Congressional District already tossed out of office with ranked-choice voting.
+His allies, wealthy out-of-state donors, tend to support the beneficiaries of vote-splitting: divisive candidates who appeal only to narrow factions.
+But their goal isn’t even to overturn ranked-choice voting at the ballot box, since they know they’ll lose there; it’s to use the sacred Maine people’s veto process as a back door to block implementation of voter-approved ranked-choice voting for the 2020 presidential election.

 Ranked-choice voting ensures that a candidate opposed by the majority cannot win.
 With ranked-choice voting — in effect, a built-in instant runoff — we get to vote for the candidates we like most without fear of accidentally electing the one we like least.